Financial Literacy: The Life Skill Schools Don't Teach

 Real Estate

-Mutual Funds: The Beginner's Power Tool
+Mutual Funds: The Beginner's Best Friend

-- Active Mutual Funds::A manager tries to beat the market by picking "winning" stocks.
-Higher fees (Expense Ratio).
+• Active Mutual Funds: A fund manager tries to beat the market by picking "winning" stocks.
+They charge higher fees (Expense Ratio).

 Part 6: Retirement & Tax Planning